ga-wdi-boston/js-modules-study/study.md

 let myModule = ModuleFactory(someArgs);
 // How would you use the getter and setter methods?
 What would they do?
+  You can use the getter methods to get the value of variable after someTransformationOf().
+  You can use the setter method to set the value of property to variable.
 ```

 ### IIFEs